Psionex: Fictional character biography

-Henrique Manuel Gallante, a drug-addicted mutant with powers allowing him to access the Darkforce dimension, takes the name Darkling.
+Henrique Gallante, a drug-addicted mutant with powers allowing him to access the Darkforce dimension, takes the name Darkling.
 Driven mad by his abilities, he attacks New York.
-Several superheroes are able to convince Gallante to stop, and Gallante disappears into the Darkforce dimension.
+Several superheroes are able to convince Gallante to stop, and Gallante disappears into the Darkforce.
 He later returns to Earth through Asylum's mask.
 He takes her name and regroups Psionex as "heroes" under his leadership, including Impulse, whose powers allowed his body to eventually heal its injuries.
-After an extended run of crime-fighting in which much excessive force is used to apprehend criminals, the team becomes wanted by the law after a boy dies in an encounter with Asylum, and Psionex is again opposed by the New Warriors.
-Though the death is ruled accidental (an undiagnosed heart condition determined as the cause), Asylum eventually takes responsibility and submits to police custody, while the rest of Psionex return to Genetech for observation.
-Mathemanic briefly makes trouble through good intentions, focusing so desperately on the desire to turn back time and prevent the boy's death that he affects the perception of time in the greater NYC area, making it seem that the boy's death and subsequent events had yet to occur.
+After an extended run of crime-fighting in which much excessive force is used to apprehend criminals, the team becomes wanted by the law after a boy dies in an encounter with Asylum.
+Though the death is ruled accidental (an undiagnosed heart condition determined as the cause), Asylum takes responsibility and submits to police custody, while the rest of Psionex return to Genetech for observation.
+Mathemanic affects the perception of time in the greater NYC area, making it seem that the boy's death and subsequent events had yet to occur.
 Comforted by the Warriors, Mathemanic accepts that he cannot undo what has already happened and consciously dispels his effect.

-Psionex has not operated as their own team since the second Asylum's departure, though at least one member, Pretty Persuasions, has appeared out of Genetech's custody and at large (in the pages of New Thunderbolts, again employed as an exotic dancer).

-During the Superhero Civil War, the individual members of Psionex (excepting either incarnation of Asylum) are apprehended by agents of the United States government who are enforcing the Superhuman Registration Act.
+During the Superhero Civil War, the individual members of Psionex (except Asylum) are apprehended by agents of the United States government who are enforcing the Superhuman Registration Act.
 They choose to join the Thunderbolts to avoid being jailed and are forced into a global conflict against the Grandmaster.
-Psionex later becomes the Initiative team for Maryland and sides with Norman Osborn during the Siege of Asgard.
-Osborn's forces are defeated and the Initiative purged of criminals.
+Psionex later becomes the Initiative team for Maryland.